Man Punches Creep Recording Him, Gets An Apology In Wayne JCPenney Bathroom: Cops

-The incident occurred on Friday, Jan.
+The incident occurred at the Wayne Towne Center store on Friday, Jan.
 10, at approximately 1:30 p.m. when Wayne Police Officers Anthony Halko, John Nielsen, and Sergeant John Culic responded to reports of suspicious activity at the store, according to Detective Capt.
 Daniel Daly.
-The only JCPenney store in Wayne is located at the Willowbrook Mall.

 The victim told police he was in a bathroom stall when someone reached under the front door with a cell phone.
 He provided a written statement indicating that the phone’s camera was activated and facing him, actively recording.
 The victim said he made noise to alert the individual of his presence, prompting the phone to be withdrawn.
 Moments later, the phone reappeared, this time from under the dividing wall of the adjacent stall, the victim said.